akka/akka/akka-docs/pending/companies-using-akka.rst

 Spray
 -----

-//"spray is a lightweight Scala framework for building RESTful web services on top of Akka actors and Akka Mist.
-It sports the following main features:
+*"spray is a lightweight Scala framework for building RESTful web services on top of Akka actors and Akka Mist.
+It sports the following main features:*

-* Completely asynchronous, non-blocking, actor-based request processing for efficiently handling very high numbers of concurrent connections
+* *Completely asynchronous, non-blocking, actor-based request processing for efficiently handling very high numbers of concurrent connections*
-* Powerful, flexible and extensible internal Scala DSL for declaratively defining your web service behavior
+* *Powerful, flexible and extensible internal Scala DSL for declaratively defining your web service behavior*
-* Immutable model of the HTTP protocol, decoupled from the underlying servlet container
+* *Immutable model of the HTTP protocol, decoupled from the underlying servlet container*
-* Full testability of your REST services, without the need to fire up containers or actors"//
+* *Full testability of your REST services, without the need to fire up containers or actors"*

 `<https://github.com/spray/spray/wiki>`_